ProtonKicker/CoreYZ/README.md

 Help me come up with a name for it!

 The CAD is available right now~
-They are not finished.
-Lots and lots of iterations are expected!
+They finished.
+However, lots and lots of iterations are expected!

+I'll test the parts and make changes.
+My goal is to finish this printer before April.

-Right now the color of printed parts is: A6B4C9.
+Right now the color of most of the printed parts are: A6B4C9 and CFDBE5.

 For image previews of the 3D printer, see the "Pictures" folder.